onflow/elizaOnFlow/docs/guides/quickstart.md

 pnpm start --characters="characters/deep-thought.character.json, deps/eliza/characters/sbf.character.json"
 ```

+### Add more plugins

+run `npx elizaos plugins list` to get a list of available plugins or visit <https://elizaos.github.io/registry/>

+run `npx elizaos plugins add @elizaos-plugins/plugin-NAME` to install the plugin into your instance

 #### Additional Requirements

 You may need to install Sharp.
 If you see an error when starting up, try installing it with the following command: